 - York and Delta.

 - Wash and Carolina in the later seasons, their copious Ship Tease moments aside.

 - Hyperspace Arsenal: Characters frequently produce enormous guns out of nowhere, at least until the engine upgraded to Halo 3 and in non-machinima animation sequences.
 This is due to the fact that this use of Hammerspace is precisely what happens in Halo: Combat Evolved and Halo 2 when someone equips a weapon.

-- Image Song: The cast seems to be really fond of having these as extras on the soundtracks.
+- Image Song: Between Seasons 8 and 10, the cast seemed to be really fond of having these as extras on the soundtracks.
 So far there's been:

 - Lampshaded Double Entendre: Bow-chicka-wow-wow!

 - Last Disrespects: Three "funeral" scenes (the deceased in question were still living) are all about people being completely disrespectful at funerals, sometimes for their own agendas, sometimes just because they're jerks.